whitejeep600/yolo_lesion_detection/report.md

 only a few different values from that range are assumed).
 It is possible the performance would improve with images closer to the original ones.
 Further evidence for this is that some lesions are not visible to at all - vide `images/sneaky_lesion.png`.
-I guess the annotating professional must have access to a higher-contrast image to make the annotation.
+I guess the annotating professional must have had access to a higher-contrast image to make the annotation.
 - model pretraining.
 The YOLO model was not pretrained to deal with gray medical images representing 2D slices of the human body, but to deal with images of 3D scenes from the real world (I mean the world as it appears to human eyes).
 Therefore, this project represents a bit of a domain adaptation problem, in which case a performance drop in comparison to the original domain is absolutely expected.

-To conclude the report with a bit of a more optimistic note, under `images/correct{1,2}` we can see two cases in which the model's predictions were actually correct.
+To conclude the report on a bit of a more optimistic note, under `images/correct{1,2}` we can see two cases in which the model's predictions were actually correct.
+Still, it is not immediately clear what made the model arrive at them, and how the regions detected as lesions are different from other parts of the images.